SettleMint

 Supply & Investor Limits

-TokenSupplyLimit and InvestorCount modules — time-based and rolling supply caps with currency conversion, and unique holder limits with per-country granularity.
+TokenSupplyLimit and InvestorCount modules for time-based and rolling supply caps with currency conversion, plus unique holder limits with per-country granularity.

 Where these modules apply